 Cocktail Party Reception

 There is no better way to kick off your marriage than with a reception that is authentically you.
 From the wedding catering options to the reception drinks, every element should be a reflection of you, your partner, and your union.
-If you’re searching for ways to make your reception unique without breaking the bank, you won’t want to miss these tips for decorating your reception space on a budget.
+Now that you’ve figured out food, it’s time to think about drinks.
+Elevate your party with these reception bar ideas that are the epitome of picture-worthy.